Karungalakudi: History

 The village was ruled by Pandiya and Nayakkar kings.
 Its location is on the pathway from Pandiya kingdom to Chola kingdom.
 It was a resting place for the travellers and merchants who crossed the dangerous forests surrounded by this village (Mullai).
 The merchants employed the village Kallars to safeguard them from brigands.
 The forests were preserved because they helped protect the territorial safety of Pandiya Dynasty.

-Approximately 8000 Jain followers were impaled by Shaivites on a Kazu (a sharpened 5 feet or taller wooden stick and planted on the ground.)
-Those Jains scattered from Madurai and hid themselves in forests and caves situated in this village.
+According to a Shaivite legend, 8000 Jain followers were impaled by Shaivites on a Kazu (a sharpened 5 feet or taller wooden stick and planted on the ground), however this is generally believed to be mythical and symbolic of a victory of Shaivism over Jainism.

 A rock pond, called ThiruChunai located in the west of the village has a Shiva temple, built by Pandiya King Maravarman Sundara Pandyan II and renovated by Nayakkars later.